maktoobgar/go_template/CONTRIBUTING.md

 7. If you are sure of your code, commit and push your changes (there are rules for commits in [Commit message guidelines](#commit-message-guidelines) section, have a look)
 8. Create a pull request and **mention** your issue number inside the pull request.
 9. Wait for the review:
-   1. We may ask you in review to add or change your code for a reason or mention you forgot to do something, If you provide the changes we asked, comeback and inform us about the changes and thanks for your contribution, we appreciate it. ✨
+   1. You may be asked in review to add or change your code for a reason or mention you forgot to do something, If you provide the asked changes, comeback and inform us about the changes and thanks for your contribution, I appreciate it. ✨
-   2. If the review passed and pull request happened, thank you. we are happy to have you and between us. ✨
+   2. If the review passed and pull request happened, thank you.
+I am happy to have you. ✨
-   3. If the review rejected, we will inform you about the reason for sure.
+   3. If the review rejected, I will inform you about the reason for sure.

 So in summary:
 1. Pick or create a feature or bug issue.